bihealth/sodar-core-legacy/docs/source/integration.rst

 ^^^^^^^^^^^

-This document provides instructions and guidelines for integrating the Projectroles app and other SODAR Core apps into your Django site.
+This document provides instructions and guidelines for integrating the projectroles and other SODAR Core apps into your Django site.

-**NOTE:** the display of this document in Gitlab is incomplete and all listings will be missing.
-Please click "display source" if you want to read this in Gitlab.
+**NOTE:** When viewing this document in GitLab critical content will by default be missing.
+Please click "display source" if you want to read this in GitLab.

 Django Site Guidelines